John Kasich 2016 presidential campaign: Guns

-He is a supporter of the right to bear arms and, as governor, has enacted legislation to defend gun rights.
-He has said he is gun-owner, and in the 2014 election he was endorsed by the National Rifle Association.
+Kasich is a supporter of the right to bear arms and, as governor, enacted legislation to defend gun rights.
+He has said he is gun-owner, and in the 2014 gubernatorial election he was endorsed by the NRA Political Victory Fund.
 Kasich said that he opposes Barack Obama's executive order on gun control.
 As governor, he enacted legislation which removed restrictions on licensing requirements for hunters.

 Healthcare

-Kasich opposed the Patient Protection and Affordable Care Act though he did expand medicaid in his state under Obamacare.
+Kasich opposed the Patient Protection and Affordable Care Act though he did expand Medicaid in his state under Obamacare.
 He says the United States should implement a system that has "patient-centered care, choices, market competition, decentralized decision-making, higher quality, respect for individuals and an end to Obamacare's big government interference".

 Social safety net

-He stated that due to him working in Congress and being Governor of Ohio, one has to make sure that when a President is set out to lift people up, they get the help they need and taxpayers get the value they deserve.
+He stated that due to him working in Congress and being Governor of Ohio, one has to make sure that when a President is set out to lift people up, to make sure that they get the help that they need and taxpayers get the value they deserve.
 He supported welfare reform and was a part of the team that introduced the Personal Responsibility and Work Opportunity Act.
 He supported cutting taxes for low income families which he says he has done in Ohio in addition to increasing the earned income tax credit.
 He stated that part of criminal justice reform should be helping those addicted to drugs and the mentally ill.